Dkwcs/labs/lab2_var4/Lab2_var4.md

   ]
 end

-to eat-pollution  ; person procedure if pollution > 0.5 [
+to eat-pollution ; procedure decrease health affected by pollution if pollution > 0.5 [
     set health (health - (pollution / 10))
   ]